opentelekomcloud-docs/scalable-file-service/umn/source/introduction/what_is_sfs.rst

    SFS enables file system performance to increase as capacity grows, and it delivers a high data durability to support rapid service growth.

-   The backend storage system supports both HDD and SSD storage media.
-It adopts a distributed architecture and uses full redundant design for modules, which eliminate single-node faults.
+   The backend storage system supports HDD and SSD storage media.
+It adopts a distributed architecture and uses full redundant design for modules, eliminating single-node faults.

 -  Seamless integration